Hewis44/Flybee/journal.md

 ---

-##  Day 2– Tail Design, Final CFD, and Autonomy Prep
+##  Tail Design, Final CFD, and Autonomy Prep 5 HOURS

 Today I spent time getting my wing and fuselage designs ready for laser cutting.
 I had to take the CAD models and then export all the ribs, spars, and other parts into DXF format.
 I remembered I had some leftover acrylic sheets from my old school robotics project, so I’m thinking to use those for the motor mounts and servo plates.
 Then I opened Fusion 360 and did a small stress simulation for fun, like just to see how much weight the wing can take.
 It showed that if each side handles around 20N, the spars need to be thick enough or maybe I’ll add a carbon tube in the middle just to be safe.
 Also tried checking how much the tail flexes under yaw movement, and it was not bad actually.
 I didn’t expect to enjoy this analysis part so much but once you start getting results it becomes addictive.
 I made a battery bay design also with a small hatch system, so I don’t have to open everything again and again.
 Hopefully next time I’ll start assembling the frame after I get the parts cut.

 Started the day with **V-tail design**.
 Used two angled stabilizers at 110°, surface area was 70% of conventional H-tail to save weight.